gillett-hernandez/rust-pathtracer/README.md

 ## Installing and running:

-Requirements are Rust nightly.
+The main requirements are the Rust nightly (which can be installed through rustup) and the MSVC build tools.

-Building and running should be as simple as executing `cargo run` from the shell while in the project root directory.
+To build and run, run `cargo run --bin main` from the shell while in the project root directory.

 to change render settings, modify the provided file at data/config.toml